 Assuming that ALL the top cyclists did not take any performance drugs, it would still come down to physical and mental toughness, technology etc. You'd win.
 The bar was just raised that's all.

-This message was contributed by Sheldon Seeharack on Oct 31st, 2013.
+This one comes from Sheldon Seeharack on Oct 31st, 2013.